The European market potential for avocados

 1. Product description

-Avocados (scientific name: Persea americana) are classified into four main types: Guatemalan, Mexican, West Indian and hybrids.
-Commercial varieties include:
+Avocados (scientific name: Persea americana) are classified into 4 main types:

 The Hass avocado, a Guatemalan race with pebbled black skin, is the main planted variety today.
+Hass lends itself well to ripening and can withstand long transport times.
 There are new Hass varieties available, such as Lavi Hass, Lamb Hass and Gem Hass.
 These Hass sub-varieties help extend the supply season.

 Harmonized System (HS) code |